C191068/Ali_Khtami_Solidity12/README.md

 when we withdraw the money from the contract at here ```function withdraw() public``` we gonna rsest it back to zero <br>
 by this line ```addressToAmountFunded[funder]=0;```<br>

-there are three differnt ways To send ether or native blockchain currency to whomever is calling
+there are three differnt ways To send ether or native blockchain currency to whomever is calling the ```function withdraw() public``` function
 1. transfer <br>
 2. send<br>
 3. call<br>

 here ```transfer``` is the simplest and mostly used<br>